Understanding Childhood Obesity Brochure

 - Changing eating habits

 - Becoming educated about the body and how to nourish it appropriately

 - Engaging in a support group or extracurricular activity

 - Setting realistic weight management goals

 What can you do to learn more about childhood obesity?

-The Obesity Action Coalition (OAC), a nearly 50,000 member-strong National non-profit organization, is dedicated to improving the lives of individuals affected by the disease of obesity through education, advocacy and support.
+The Obesity Action Coalition (OAC), a non profit patient-based organization, offers many valuable resources to those affected by childhood obesity and their family members.
 To learn more about childhood obesity, please visit the Childhood Obesity section on the OAC Web site.
-For more information, please contact us at (800) 717-3117 or email@example.com.
+For more information, please contact us at (800) 717-3117 or firstname.lastname@example.org.